ipfs/ipfs-docs/docs/concepts/nodes.md

 Features of a delegate routing node:

-- They are Go-IPFS nodes with API ports exposed.
-Some HTTP API commands are accessible.
+- They are Go-IPFS nodes with some HTTP RPC API commands exposed unser `/api/v0`.
 - Usable by both Go-IPFS and JS-IPFS nodes.
 - Often on the same _server_ as a [preload](#preload) node, though both the delegate routing service and preload service are addressed differently.
 This is done by having different multiaddrs that resolve to the same machine.
 - Delegate routing nodes are in the default JS-IPFS configuration as bootstrap nodes, so they will maintain libp2p swarm connections to them at all times.